Lor7/WRO2024-FUTURE-ENGINEERS-VOLTERRA-TEAM-INTERNATIONAL-FINAL/README.md

 ### Folders

 - [t-photos](t-photos) contains the photos of the team
-- [v-photos](v-photos) contains 12 photos of the vehicle, 6 without captions (from every side) and 6 photos with captions (from every side, from the top to the bottom)
+- [v-photos](v-photos) contains 14 photos of the vehicle, 7 without captions (from every side) and 7 photos with captions (from every side, from the top to the bottom and one photo which highlights the inner part of the vehicle)
 - [video](video) contains the file _video.md_ which has a link for a demo video
-- [schemes](schemes) This folder contains electrical and mechanical schematic diagrams
+- [schemes](schemes) This folder contains electrical, visual-wiring and mechanical schematic diagrams
 - [src](src) contains the source of the control software
-- [models](models) contains the 3D model of the vehicle and an orthogonal projection
 - [other](other) This folder contains images and pictures used within the README.md (media, backstage, trajectories), contains the numerous file we wrote to go in-depth about different topics (they are linked within the readme) and some abstracted schematics.

 ### Index